 Planning and organising your time

-When making the change to studying at university, it is important to be aware that most of your study time will need to be self-managed.
+When studying at university, it is important to be aware that you will need to manage how you spend most of your study time.
 This may be different from your prior learning experiences, where you may have been advised on, or received a timetable, for your study time.

 Although the University will provide you with a timetable outlining your scheduled sessions, you will be expected to study outside of these hours.
 Central to this is the expectation that as a student you will be an ‘independent learner’.

 This means taking the responsibility to make decisions about what you will focus on and how much time you will spend on each task.
 It does not mean learning on your own, and there are various ways you will benefit from learning with others both formally (for example, working on group assignments) and informally (for example, forming study groups).

 Therefore, to be an effective independent learner at university you will need to develop good planning and organisation strategies.